GhostByte26/cpp-calculator/README.md

 - ➗ Division (handles division by zero gracefully)
 - 🖥️ Simple console interface
 - 🏃 Option to type `exit` at any point to quit the calculator
-- 🎣 Loops to allow multiple calculations without restarting the program
+- 🔁  Loops to allow multiple calculations without restarting the program
 - ⬇️ Converts user input for exit/yes/no commands to lowercase (input is case-insensitive)
+- ✅ Added arithmetic functions (add, subtract, multiply, divide)

 ---